Bobby Kimmel: McCabe's Guitar Shop

-After the Stone Poneys broke up, Bobby created and developed the concert series at McCabe's Guitar Shop in Santa Monica, California.
+After the Stone Poneys broke up, Kimmel created and developed the concert series at McCabe's Guitar Shop in Santa Monica, California.
 It became one of the premier acoustic music venues in the country.
 By the time he left 7 years later, McCabe's was a notable concert venue attracting artists such as Jackson Browne, Odetta, Emmylou Harris, Bill Monroe, Jennifer Warnes, Doc & Merle Watson, The New Grass Revival, David Grisman, Tom Waits, Chet Atkins and Shep Cooke had all headlined there - and many others.

-In the mid-1970s, Bobby also teamed up with Shep Cooke (also from Tucson and who was on the final Stone Poneys tour) Andrew Gold, and LA musician Kit Alderson.
+In the mid-1970s, Kimmel also teamed up with Shep Cooke (also from Tucson and who was on the final Stone Poneys tour) Andrew Gold, and LA musician Kit Alderson.
 They formed The Floating House Band, an acoustic singing trio.
 They recorded an album for Takoma Records, which was owned by folk guitarist John Fahey.

 With Doc & Merle Watson

-In the late 70s, Bobby went out on the road playing upright bass with Doc & Merle Watson.
+In the late 1970s, Kimmel went out on the road playing upright bass with Doc & Merle Watson.
 They played the New Orleans Jazz & Heritage Festival.

 Japan

-Bobby's last music business endeavor in Los Angeles was arranging tours in Japan by American folk artists.
+Kimmel's last music business endeavor in Los Angeles was arranging tours in Japan by American folk artists.
 Working in tandem with his Japanese partner Hiroshi Asada, they booked tours for three years, including tours by Jesse Colin Young, LA session guitarist Larry Carlton, The New Grass Revival and a bluegrass all-star band featuring David Grisman, Tony Rice, Richard Greene, Bill Keith, Peter Rowan and Todd Phillips.
 Kimmel went on several of these tours as road manager.